 “We recommend more media coverage of innovative, non-invasive, cost-effective mental health interventions, including ‘peer-run services’ delivered by people who have recovered from severe mental health issues,” says Spiro.

-Mental Health Liberation: Lauren shares her unfolding journey towards liberation which includes spreading Emotional CPR, building the National Coalition for Mental Health Recovery, giving birth (soon) to her memoir, and other adventures in service of reclaiming our shared humanity.
+Mental Health Liberation: Lauren shares her unfolding journey towards liberation which includes spreading Emotional CPR, engaging in Dialogues of Discovery based on her memoir (published Spring, 2014), building the National Coalition for Mental Health Recovery, and other adventures in service of reclaiming our shared humanity.